Fentanyl Addiction Treatment Programs at Lighthouse Recovery Institute

-In our treatment programs, we offer patients the opportunity to recover from fentanyl addiction as well as the tools necessary to sustain ongoing sobriety.
+In our treatment programs, we offer patients the opportunity to recover from fentanyl addiction and the tools necessary to sustain ongoing sobriety.

 Patients learn coping skills, relapse prevention strategies, responsive regulation practices, and life skills.
-Also, patients address a range of issues and needs, ranging from PTSD or sexual trauma and grief resolution to medication management.
+Also, patients address various issues and needs, ranging from PTSD or sexual trauma and grief resolution to medication management.

 Will Insurance Cover Fentanyl Addiction Treatment?

-There are a variety of Insurance plans today that cover will cover most of the cost of fentanyl rehab programs.
+There are various insurance plans today that cover most of the cost of fentanyl rehab programs.
 If you or a loved one is considering entering fentanyl addiction treatment and are looking to obtain detailed information about your insurance plan, call our qualified and caring staff today.
 We are committed to helping you navigate this process and access the care you need.

 We are here to support you during your time of need and help you make the best decision for yourself or your loved one.
 Click below to speak to a member of our staff directly.